Fireman's pole: Safety issues

 Losing one's grip on the pole can result in falling from a great height; the firefighter may hit an object such as a door extending from a truck; poor speed control can result in injured or even broken legs upon impact with the floor; and burns can occur due to friction if the skin rubs against the pole.
 If the pole runs through an unprotected hole in the floor, there is a risk of a person falling through it, as well as exhaust fumes rising into the living quarters.

 For these reasons, fire stations built since the 1970s are often built with the living quarters downstairs, and some older fire stations have had their poles removed.
 In the United States, the National Fire Protection Association has called for the removal of all poles from US fire stations due to safety hazards.
 The fire service in New Zealand has already removed most of them.
 In the United Kingdom, more modern fire stations are built with one storey negating the need for a pole and they are sometimes removed from old stations that no longer require the upper floors for operational purposes.

+In October 6, 2016, China Fire Services Guangdong Fire Department, Shenzhen Fire Department firefighter Private 1st Class Zhu Yicong died from a fall while sliding down the fireman's pole, being the only confirmed death from a fireman's pole.

 However, due to the strong tradition, time advantages and new safety features, poles are common worldwide even in newly built stations.
 Slide poles can be made safer.
 Cushions can be placed around the base of the pole to soften landings.
 Exhaust control systems can stop fumes from rising upstairs.
 To prevent accidental falls, the pole can be guarded by railings, baskets, a door or a weight-activated trapdoor that opens only when weight is applied to the pole.